MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/format-and-lint/index.md

 ---
 description: Formatting and linting JavaScript files
 ---
-# Format and Lint
+# Format and lint

-See also [Format and Lint](https://michaelcurrin.github.io/code-cookbook/recipes/javascript/format-and-lint/) section of my Cookbook.
+See also [Format and lint](https://michaelcurrin.github.io/code-cookbook/recipes/javascript/format-and-lint/) section of my Cookbook.